zhliau/fika-spt-server-docker/README.md

 # FAQ
-## Why are there files owned by root in my server files?
+### Why are there files owned by root in my server files?
 If you don't want the root user to run SPT server, make sure you provide a userID/groupID to the image to use to run the server.
 If none are provided, it defaults to uid 0 which is the root user.
 Running the server with root will mean anything the server writes out is created by the root user.

-## Can I use this without Fika?
+### Can I use this without Fika?
 Yes!
-Simply set `INSTALL_FIKA` to `false` and the container will act as an SPT Server.
+Simply set `INSTALL_FIKA` to `false` and the container will act as an ordinary SPT server container.
 Everything else including the autoupdate capability for SPT remains unchanged.

-## Development
+# Development
 ### Building
 ```
 # Server binary built using SPT Server 3.9.8 git tag, image tagged as fika-spt-server:1.0